Akhilesh Yadav meets uncle Shivpal ahead of Mainpuri bypoll | Politics

 - India

-In a tweet after the meeting, Akhilesh Yadav said, ''Along with the blessings of Netaji and elders of the family, the people of Mainpuri are also with us.''
-Akhilesh Yadav also shared a picture with Shivpal Singh.
+In a tweet after the meeting at Shivpal Singh's residence in Saifai, their native village in Etawah, Akhilesh Yadav said, ''Along with the blessings of 'Netaji' and elders of the family, the people of Mainpuri are also with us.''
+Akhilesh Yadav also shared a picture of the meeting.

+Reacting to the meeting, BJP leader Sidharth Nath Singh took a dig at the SP chief, saying the fear of defeat made Akhilesh Yadav remember his uncle.

+''Akhilesh-ji remembered his uncle because of elections – this is called fear of defeat,'' Singh said in a tweet in Hindi.

 Shivpal Yadav on Wednesday held a meeting with party workers and exhorted them to ensure the victory of the SP candidate in the bypoll.